Reasons to Visit Savannah in the Summer

 Explore Savannah’s History

 To really beat the heat and enjoy some cold AC during the more intense summer afternoons, explore the museums and house tours that Savannah has sprinkled throughout the squares.
-Whether you want to spend the day learning the unique history at the American Prohibition Museum or roam through old mansions like the Davenport House and Andrew Low House, there’s a house museum waiting for you.
+Whether you want to spend the day browsing modern, cultural and classic art at Telfair Museums, learning prohibition tales at the American Prohibition Museum, swashbuckling with pirates at Savannah Pirates and Treasures Museum, learning Numbers in Nature at the Savannah Children's Museum's STEAM Center or roam through house museums like the Davenport House, Juliette Gordon Low and Andrew Low House, there's a "cool" space waiting for you.

 Walk & Explore Iconic Squares and Parks

-Grab your favorite colorful tumbler, fill it with water and journey through this walkable city.
+Grab your favorite tumbler, fill it with water and journey through this walkable city.
 Instead of skyscrapers and busy traffic noise, Savannah offers 23 squares and parks, not to mention the iconic Forsyth Park, sprinkled throughout the Historic Landmark District.
-Take a relaxing walk, sip a to-go cocktail, pack a picnic or simply close your eyes and embrace the warm breeze.
+Take a relaxing walk, sip a to-go cocktail, pack a picnic, hop on a segway, take a scenic bike ride with Savannah Bike Tours or Savannah on Wheels, or simply close your eyes and embrace the warm coastal breeze.
 You'll be hard-pressed to find anything more delightful on a summer day in Savannah!

 “Where’s the Beach?!”